Jeolla Province

+Jeolla-do, including North and South Jeolla,was the first province/state out of the Eight Provinces system to have its 1000th year anniversary in 2018, as the name 'Jeolla-do' was established in 1018, during Hyeonjong of Goryeo's 9th year in power.

+The population of Jeolla-do is 4,973,834 as of January 2024.

 History

 Samhan and Samguk

 During the Samhan era of Korean history, the area of Jeolla was controlled by the Mahan confederacy and the Tamna kingdom on Jeju.
 Fifteen of the 45 Korean tribes had their bases in this region.
 When Baekje overtook Mahan by the 5th century, the Three Kingdoms era began and the region became part of southern Baekje.
 Jungbang was the center of the province during this period.